HeroBench: A Benchmark for Long-Horizon Planning and Structured Reasoning in Virtual Worlds: Benchmark Task Generation Pipeline

 \paragraph{Evaluation}

-The LLM or an agentic system is prompted to generate Python code that solves the given task.
-LLM must return the exact sequence of actions, using only \texttt{for} loops for continuous resource acquisition (i.e., repeated gathering or combat).
-The generated code is then parsed and executed in the environment, with the resulting simulation logs recorded for analysis.
+The LLM or an agentic system is prompted to generate a sequence of actions in Python that solves the given task.
+The generated sequence is then parsed and executed in the environment, with the resulting simulation logs recorded for analysis.

 Two evaluation metrics are used: \textit{Success}, indicating whether the final goal (crafting the target item or defeating the target monster) is achieved; and \textit{Progress score}, which reflects partial completion based on valid intermediate actions such as gathering, recycling, defeating required monsters, crafting, and equipping gear.